BESS Workgroup

 Ethernet A-D per EVI routes [RFC8214] advertised by the PEs in the

-Ethernet Segment after running the Designated Forwarder Election,
+Ethernet Segment after running the Designated Forwarder Election, DF election, irrespective of the

-irrespective of the revertive or non-revertive behavior in the PE.
+revertive or non-revertive behavior in the PE.

 5. Security Considerations

-This document describes a Designated Forwarder Election Algorithm
+This document describes a Designated Forwarder Election Algorithm DF election algorithm that provides

-desired in many situations, a malicious user that gets access to the
+many situations, a malicious user that gets access to the

 configuration of a PE in the Ethernet Segment may change the behavior

-Forwarder Election is more automated and cannot be determined by
+is more automated and cannot be determined by configuration.
+With If the

-configuration.
-With If the DF Algorithm is Highest-Preference or Lowest-Preference as DF
+DF algorithm is Highest-Preference or Lowest-Preference as DF

-Preference, an attacker may change the configuration of the
+may change the configuration of the Preference preference value on a PE and

-Preference value on a PE and Ethernet Segment, and Segment to impact the traffic
+Ethernet Segment, and Segment to impact the traffic going through that PE and

 The non-revertive capability described in this document may be seen